LurkAndLoiter/nEwwBar/README.md

 >[!WARNING]
->You need to be on git release as the yuck utilizes properties (fill-svg, jq -r) not available on the 0.6.0 release.
+>You need to be on git release as the yuck utilizes image property fill-svg not available on the 0.6.0 release.

 ## App Launcher
 ### Simply displays all apps and will launch them onclick.
 Currently supports user/system/flatpak desktop entries.